jvc-byte/How-to-generate-and-add-SSH-key-to-GitHub/README.md

 # How-to-generate-and-add-SSH-key-to-GitHub

-## This means the SSH key isn't being accepted by GitHub.
-The below are verified steps to add SSH key to your GItHub account:
+## The below are verified steps to add SSH key to your GItHub account (Linux CLI):

 ### 1. Check for Existing SSH Keys:
 ```bash